 Red Fox Interaction with Other Species - Deer

-Tackling adults of any of the six species of deer found wild in the UK is well beyond the capability of a fox, but dietary studies do occasionally find venison remains in fox scat and stomach contents.
-Invariably most of these remains originate from carcasses that the fox has stumbled across and in some northern habitats such carcasses can be an important component of the fox's winter diet.
-In some cases, however, the remains may be of yearling deer—called a calf, fawn or kid, depending upon the species.
-How significant foxes are as a predator of deer calves is unknown for most species, but they are thought to be significant predators of Reeves' muntjac (Muntiacus reevesi) (see: The Fox as an Ally) and Chinese water deer (Hydropotes inermis) fawns.
-It is their relationship with roe deer (Capreolus capreolus) has been studied most extensively, though.
+Tackling adults of any of the six species of deer found wild in the UK is likely beyond the capability of a fox, particularly given that they are solitary hunters, but venison does turn up in dietary analyses from time to time.
+Most of this invariably represents meat scavenged from carcasses that the fox has found; in some northern habitats, these carcasses can be an important component of a fox's winter diet.
+In some cases, however, the remains may be of yearling deer -- called a calf, fawn, or kid, depending upon the species.
+How significant foxes are as a predator of young deer is largely unknown.
+Foxes are thought to be significant predators of Reeves' muntjac (Muntiacus reevesi) (see: The Fox as an Ally) and Chinese water deer (Hydropotes inermis) fawns, but it's their relationship with Roe deer (Capreolus capreolus) for which we have the most data.

-In 1972, Helmuth Strandgaard presented data on a population of roe deer at Kalø in Denmark; they show that, when fox control in the area ceased, the number of Roe deer kids surviving dropped by 60%.
+In 1972, Helmuth Strandgaard presented data on a population of Roe at Kalø in Denmark that pointed to kid survival dropping by 60% when fox control in the area ceased.
 Similarly, during a two-year study of roe mortality in Sweden, Ronny Aanes and Reidar Andersen found that fox predation was the biggest cause of kid death.
-More recently, in 2004, Swedish University of Agricultural Sciences biologist Anders Jarnemo completed his doctoral thesis on neonatal mortality in roe deer—i.e., how many, and by what means, new-born roe kids died.
-Using data collected in two areas of central Sweden between 1986 and 2003, Jarnemo found that about half of roe kids died during the summer months and foxes were responsible for the majority (88%).
+More recently, in 2004, Swedish University of Agricultural Sciences biologist Anders Jarnemo completed his doctoral thesis on neonatal mortality in Roe deer -- i.e., how many, and by what means, new-born roe kids died.
+Using data collected in two areas of central Sweden between 1986 and 2003, Jarnemo found that about half of kids died during the summer months and foxes were responsible for the majority (88%).
 The kids were most vulnerable to foxes during their first week of life, the threat decreasing with increasing age.
 Most (85%) kids were taken before they reached a month old, with only 2% of those taken being older than 40 days.

 "When [the kid] was within five feet of the vixen she sprang for his throat.
 Like a terrier, the vixen shook the little roe to break his neck."